santiment/academy/src/docs/sandata/about/navigation/index.md

 ---
-title: Navigating through Sangraphs
+title: Navigating through Sandata
 author: Santiment Team
 ---

-After successfully logging into Sangraphs, you will see a general overview page.
-This page already shows most of Sangraphs navigational elements:
+After successfully logging into Sandata, you will see a general overview page.
+This page already shows most of Sandata navigational elements:

 ![](02_sangraphs_navigation.png)